 Bleach doesn’t need to be in a cocktail of home cleaning supplies to cause damage.
 Even on its own or in a diluted water mix, the fumes from bleach can irritate the skin, lungs, and eyes, causing permanent tissue damage.

 This reaction is usually worse for those with allergies or asthma, as they will have a higher sensitivity in their lungs.
-When using bleach to clean indoor surfaces – especially in small spaces like bathrooms – these fumes can quickly build up and become irritating.
+When sanitizing with bleach with cleaners on indoor surfaces – especially in small spaces like bathrooms – these fumes can quickly build up and become irritating.

 Beyond breathing in the fumes that bleach creates when being used as a household cleaner, direct contact with your skin can be dangerous.

-A solution simply isn’t a safe disinfectant for your home if you must wear protective gloves and take extra measures to avoid excessive exposure to it.
+A solution simply isn’t safe.
+The fact is you must wear protective gloves and take extra measures to avoid excessive exposure to it, then a bleach disinfectant might not be the best way to clean and sanitize your home.

-3. It is Dangerous for Children and Pets
+3. Bleach Cleaners are Dangerous for Children and Pets

 If you use bleach while cleaning and disinfecting the surfaces in your home, such as countertops, sinks, bath tubs, floors and more, there will likely be a thin film or some residue left on the surface.
 It could range from slightly hazy to completely invisible, but it is present.
 And, if a child or an animal were to come into contact with that surface directly, they in turn will be coming in direct contact with the residual bleach.